Mike Tyson: Tyson vs. Holyfield II

-1999–2005

 In January 1999, Tyson returned to the ring for a match against the South African Francois Botha.
 This match also ended in controversy.
 While Botha initially controlled the fight, Tyson allegedly attempted to break Botha's arms during a tie-up and both boxers were cautioned by the referee in the ill-tempered bout.
 Botha was ahead on points on all scorecards and was confident enough to mock Tyson as the fight continued.
 Nonetheless, Tyson landed a straight right hand in the fifth round that knocked out Botha.
 Critics noticed Tyson stopped using the bob and weave defense altogether following this return.
 Promoting the fight on Secaucus, New Jersey television station WWOR-TV, Tyson launched into an expletive-laden tirade that forced sports anchor Russ Salzberg to cut the interview short.

 Legal problems arose with Tyson once again.
 On February 5, 1999, Tyson was sentenced to a year's imprisonment, fined $5,000, and ordered to serve two years probation along with undergoing 200 hours of community service for assaulting two motorists after a traffic accident on August 31, 1998.
 He served nine months of that sentence.
 After his release, he fought Orlin Norris on October 23, 1999.
 Tyson knocked down Norris with a left hook thrown after the bell sounded to end the first round.
 Norris injured his knee when he went down and said that he was unable to continue.
 Consequently, the bout was ruled a no contest.

 In 2000, Tyson had three fights.
 The first match in January was staged at the MEN Arena in Manchester, England against Julius Francis.
 Following controversy as to whether Tyson was allowed into the country, he took four minutes to knock out Francis, ending the bout in the second round.
 He also fought Lou Savarese in June 2000 in Glasgow, winning in the first round; the fight lasted only 38 seconds.
 Tyson continued punching after the referee had stopped the fight, knocking the referee to the floor as he tried to separate the boxers.
+It was after this fight that Tyson called out Lennox Lewis with his post fight speech proclaiming to be the "best ever" and declaring, "I’m Sonny Liston.
+I’m Jack Dempsey … I’m cut from their cloth."
 In October, Tyson fought the similarly controversial Andrew Golota, winning in round three after Gołota was unable to continue due to a broken cheekbone, concussion, and neck injury.
 The result was later changed to no contest after Tyson refused to take a pre-fight drug test and then tested positive for marijuana in a post-fight urine test.
 Tyson fought only once in 2001, beating Brian Nielsen in Copenhagen by TKO in the seventh round.